Yay – we explore Athens on a Segway

 Duration: 2 hours

-Price: 59€ per person which really is great value.
+Price: 59€ per person which really is a great value.

 You can also read the Wyld families adventure when they used Segway in Grenada